stefanpejcic/dev.openpanel.com/docs/services.md

 `panel` service is used by teh OpenPanel interface that allows users to manage their accounts.

+OpenPanel is a [Flask](https://flask.palletsprojects.com/en/3.0.x/)-based application that uses [MySQL](#MySQL) to store user data and operates on the [Gunicorn](https://gunicorn.org/) web server.
+This configuration ensures that OpenPanel remains functional even if the Nginx service is down, thereby providing complete isolation between user websites and the admin panel.

 ## Admin

 `admin` service is used by the OpenAdmin interface.

+OpenAdmin is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) application that utilizes [SQLite](https://www.sqlite.org/) for its database and runs on a separate Gunicorn instance.
+It operates independently from the OpenPanel and Nginx services.